jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The point is, even with ideologies to guide our philosophical opinions, understanding our political views is hard.
 We all look up at the same doctrines—we all try to "think of the big picture," yet we arrive at different answers.
 Our opinions are a by-product of our psychology, job, skillset, family, geography, culture, ethnicity, religion, time-period.
 Who can understand how all these factors intermix to make a political opinion?
 Why does one parent cry tears of sadness, the other of joy, on the same election night?

 I can't explain it either.
 But I can help you understand politics today.
 We live inside the game of civilization, and inside this game, we develop in ages.
 At the dawn of a new age, a wealthy establishment always fights idealistic inventors.
-Both want its own philosophy to click with the people and become the ruling philosophy of society.
+Both want their philosophy to click with the people and become the ruling philosophy of society.
 The establishment uses the rules of the old philosophy to persuade, or force, the people to keep the rich in power.
 At the same time, inventors distribute new technology to lure people away from the past.
 And here is when everyone on Main Street makes a big choice.

 Does the regular person help the protagonists evolve civilization by reaching for modern tools, or help the antagonists hold back progress by following old lifestyles and rules?
-If you stay out of the fight, you support the establishment, keep things the way they are, and are thus what's often called in computer games a "non-playing character".
+If you stay out of the fight, you support the establishment keep things the way they are and are thus what's computer games call a "non-playing character".
 Which means you're essentially an extra watching your civilization as if it was a movie you can't control.
-But, if you grab hold of the new levers of power and upgrade society, you're a player god, playing the game of civilization.
+But, if you grab hold of the new levers of power and upgrade society, you're a player god, playing the game of civilization and helping society evolve.

 We hit the Internet Age in 1970.
 Since then, hackers, geniuses, and geeks have been fighting to give the incredible power of computers to Main Street.
 The people who control Industrial Age technology are fighting them off with things like copyright laws, non-disclosure agreements, and political lobbying.
 And the people on Main Street have a choice; do they step up to help the heroes?